-Note. df=degrees of freedom, χ 2=Chi square, CFI=comparative fit index, TLI=Tucker-Lewis Index, RMSEA=root mean squared error of approximation
+Note. df=degrees of freedom, χ²=Chi square, CFI=comparative fit index, TLI=Tucker-Lewis Index, RMSEA=root mean squared error of approximation

 With regard to symptoms of anxiety, indices again indicated a good fit for the unrestricted, semi-restricted, and full-restricted model (Table 3).
-Hence, a χ2-difference test between the unrestricted and semi-restricted model (χ2(12)=10.884, p=.543) and between the semi-restricted and fully restricted model (χ2(15)=23.17, p=.082) was performed and did not reach significance.
+Hence, a χ²-difference test between the unrestricted and semi-restricted model (χ²(12)=10.884, p=.543) and between the semi-restricted and fully restricted model (χ²(15)=23.17, p=.082) was performed and did not reach significance.
 Results confirmed measurement invariance and allowed for group comparison.
 Hence, for patients above and below the symptom threshold for generalized anxiety, the HAPA constructs were equivalent concerning their structural pattern and magnitude.
 Therefore, no differences were detected concerning the symptomatology of generalized anxiety in the pattern of relationships.